Wannado City

 Wannado City was an indoor role-playing amusement center at the Sawgrass Mills in Sunrise, Florida, a suburb of Fort Lauderdale, Florida.
 It was a property of Grupo CIE.
-Billed as "where kids can do what they wanna do", it was a child-sized representation of a metropolis where children aged 2–14 could participate in different careers and other lifelike activities.
-Luis Javier Laresgoiti Fernandez created the concept five years prior (1996) when he opened a similar park in Mexico City named "La Ciudad de los Niños", now known as KidZania.
+Proclaiming itself as a place "where kids can do what they wanna do", it was a child-sized representation of a metropolis, where children aged 2–14 could participate in different careers and other lifelike activities.

+Luis Javier Laresgoiti Fernandez created the concept in 1996, when he opened a similar park in Mexico City named "La Ciudad de los Niños", now known as KidZania.
 Luis sold his shares and left Kidzania to open Wannado City at Sawgrass Mills Mall in Florida.

-The initial success of Wannado City led to plans of expansion, with the partnership of the Mills Corporation, including expanding to Japan, a second US location in the then-in development Meadowlands Xanadu in New Jersey (owned by Mills at the time, now known as American Dream Meadowlands), Gurnee Mills, and in a development project in downtown Chicago.
+The initial success of Wannado City led to plans of expansion, with the partnership of the Mills Corporation, including expanding to Japan, a second US location in the then-in development Meadowlands Xanadu in New Jersey (owned by Mills at the time, now known as the shopping mall American Dream Meadowlands), Gurnee Mills, and in a development project in downtown Chicago, Illinois.

-Financial problems would begin around a year after opening, when Hurricane Wilma made landfall in Florida, affecting South Florida's tourism market and causing local schools to cancel field trips, which took a hit on revenue.
-Coincidentally, the Mills Corporation, Wannado City's main expansion partner, began to be investigated by the Securities and Exchange Commission for accounting errors, and by 2007, was facing bankruptcy before being acquired by Simon Property Group, and while they were still positive for expansion, that would never come to be.
-On top of that, attendance targets were claimed to be exceeded, but were far from met, causing Wannado City to fall behind on tax payments.
-At one point, they were even facing an account freeze from the Internal Revenue Service before they paid the taxes owed back.
+Financial problems would begin around a year after opening, when Hurricane Wilma made landfall in Florida, affecting South Florida's tourism market and causing local schools to cancel field trips, delivering a blow to revenue.
+Coincidentally, the Mills Corporation, Wannado City's main expansion partner, began to be investigated by the U.S. Securities and Exchange Commission (SEC) for accounting errors, and by 2007, was facing bankruptcy before being acquired by Simon Property Group.
+While they were still signaling an upcoming expansion, that would never come to be.
+On top of that, while attendance targets were claimed to be exceeded, they were far from being met, and Wannado City fell behind on its tax payments.
+At one point, Wannado City was even facing an account freeze from the Internal Revenue Service (IRS) before they paid the taxes they owed.

-Luis left Wannado City in 2008 to start a new business named "Kandu", which now focuses on licensing a smaller hybrid model of Wannado City.
+Luis left Wannado City in 2008, and started a new business named "Kandu", focusing on licensing a smaller hybrid model of Wannado City.

 Careers in which the "kidizens" could participate included but were not limited to firefighter, police officer, lawyer, physician, TV reporter, singer, actor, and model.
 They could also use issued money, "Wongas", to set up bank accounts.

 Due to financial problems and lack of business, Wannado City was sold by Stampler Auctions on January 11, 2011.
-Wannado City closed the following day and was replaced by a new wing of stores called "Fashion Row" in 2013.
+Wannado City closed on January 12, 2011.
+It was eventually replaced by a shopping area, "Fashion Row", in 2013.